The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason: Results

-\textbf{OpenAI chat Models}: OpenAI's chat model variants show inconsistent performance patterns across benchmarks, with no stable ranking order.
+\textbf{OpenAI chat Models}: OpenAI's chat models show inconsistent performance patterns across benchmarks, with no stable ranking order.
 The performance ranking of these models varies significantly between different benchmark types.
-The only consistent pattern is GPT-4o-2024-08-06, which maintains mediocre performance across most evaluations.
+The only consistent pattern is GPT-4o-2024-08-06, which shows mediocre performance across most experiments.

-\textbf{OpenAI reasoning Models}: While o3 demonstrates higher accuracy than o3-mini and o4-mini due to its enhanced capabilities, the performance patterns of o3-mini and o4-mini follow similar trends to the chat models.
-We cannot identify a consistently stronger model within this family for the path prediction task across different benchmarks.
+\textbf{OpenAI reasoning Models}: While o3 demonstrates higher accuracy than o3-mini and o4-mini due to its enhanced capabilities or higher degree of overfitting, the performance patterns of o3-mini and o4-mini follow similar and inconsistent trends to the chat models.